kirill-gerasimenko/fsharp-wpf-mvc-series_wiki/INotifyPropertyChanged-Type-Provider.md

     [<ReflectedDefinition>]
     member this.Title = sprintf "%s-%O" this.ProcessName this.ActiveTab.Header
 ```
-In project that needs to use view models (usually views/controllers project) it looks like following
+In a project that needs to use view models (usually views/controllers project) it looks like the following
 ```ocaml
 open FSharp.Windows.INPCTypeProvider